pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-cea/README.md

 Optional: Withdraw the Potion from the PC.

-You will be choosing Bulbasaur as the starter for the run:
+You will be choosing **Bulbasaur** as the starter for the run:

 - Advanced runners can choose to manipulate Bulbasaur's DVs for optimal fights and an always-working special stat for the Brock Through Walls glitch later on.
-However this is **not** recommended for beginner runners as the manipulation can be very difficult to execute if you do not have much experience with clearing textboxes during RNG manipulations.
+This is not recommended for beginners because the manipulation can be very difficult to execute if you do not have experience clearing textboxes during RNG manipulations.

-- For beginners it is recommended to take a random Bulbasaur instead.
-Note having a bad attack stat on your Bulbasaur can make you lose turns on the Rival and Weedle Guy fights.
-In addition, the fastest setup for the Brock Through Walls glitch ("Pidgey Strats") only has a 9/16 (~56%) chance of working with a random Bulbasaur.
+- Beginner runners should take a random Bulbasaur instead.
+Note having a bad attack stat on your Bulbasaur can make you lose turns on the Rival and Weedle Guy fights, and the fastest setup for the Brock Through Walls glitch ("Pidgey Strats") only has a 9/16 (~56%) chance of working with a random Bulbasaur.

-Do **not** nickname the Bulbasaur as the name length is a requirement for the upcoming RNG manipulations to work.
+Do **not** nickname the Bulbasaur, the name length is a requirement for the upcoming RNG manipulations to work.

-To manipulate Bulbasaur: walk below the ball, then hold Up and press Start to buffer the menu, which is required for the manip to work.
-Save and hard reset then execute the manip's intro.
-After loading the save buffer a start flash, buffer A to interact with the ball, then while holding A or B clear every textbox perfectly (4 frame windows), including the Yes for Bulbasaur and the No for nicknaming.
+To manipulate Bulbasaur: walk below the ball, then hold Up and press Start for a buffered save (required).
+Save, hard reset, and execute the manip's intro.
+After loading the save buffer a start flash, buffer A to interact with the ball, then while holding A or B clear every textbox perfectly, including the Yes for Bulbasaur and the No for nicknaming.

 The IGT success rate on this manip is 56/60, but due to NPC timers the manip will fail an additional ~15% of the time.

-More info can be [found on pastebin](https://pastebin.com/L14vtxJS), and a video with inputs can be [found here](https://youtu.be/VjLFyiX5JdA).
+More info can be [found on pastebin](https://pastebin.com/L14vtxJS) and a video with inputs can be [found here](https://youtu.be/VjLFyiX5JdA).

-If you received a random Bulbasaur, it can be beneficial to check the summary immediately in the upcoming battle and remember the special stat for when it levels up, in order to better know how likely the Bulbasaur will work for Pidgey Strats.
-The trainer ID is displayed in the bottom right corner of the summary, so you can use this time to double check it as well.
+If you take a random Bulbasaur, you can check its stats at the start of the upcoming battle.
+Remember the special stat until it levels up in order to better know how likely the Bulbasaur will work for Pidgey Strats.
+The trainer ID is displayed in the bottom right corner of the stats screen so you can use this time to double check it as well.

 ### Rival Fight

 Use Tackle on every turn.
 Heal up with a Potion if at 6 health or below.
-Winning the fight is mandatory.
+Winning the fight is required.

 After defeating the Charmander you will level up to 6.
 If you did not manipulate the Bulbasaur now is the perfect time to check your special stat: